CryptoServices/cryptoservices.github.io/_posts/2018-12-14-bitcoin-orphan-TX-CVE.md

 entries that are indexed by actual inputs to the transaction that we're deleting (see the for loop bounds in the code snippet).
 Out of such a constrained set of pairs,  finally, only the pairs with expected child transaction are matched (see the if condition).
 It is possible for a parent transaction to be a parent of multiple different transactions and not necessarily those we want to delete.
-Going back to the illustration above, when deleting `orpha-tx-hash_m-1`,  `EraseOrphanTx` iterates over three pairs, but only deletes two of them:  `(parent-tx-hash_1, orphan-tx-hash_1)` does not get deleted since `orphan-tx-hash_1` does not match the deleting transcation.
+Going back to the illustration above, when deleting `orphan-tx-hash_m-1`,  `EraseOrphanTx` iterates over three pairs, but only deletes two of them:  `(parent-tx-hash_1, orphan-tx-hash_1)` does not get deleted since `orphan-tx-hash_1` does not match the deleting transaction.

 The question that CVE-2012-3789 answers positively is whether it's possible to have a sufficiently high number of iterations in the for loop above to cause CPU exhaustion.
 The maximum number of orphans is 10000, see ([MAX_ORPHAN_TRANSACTIONS](https://github.com/bitcoin/bitcoin/blob/v0.6.0/src/main.h#L36)).
-An orphan's parent transcation is identified with a transction hash and the parent transaction's output index.
+An orphan's parent transaction is identified with a transaction hash and the parent transaction's output index.
 A transaction can't repeat parent transaction entries, however, an orphan transaction can reference the same parent hash with different output indexes.
 Consider what happens if the victim client ends up with the `mapOrphanTransactionsByPrev` store in the state described by the *left* side of the picture: